-Figure: Efficient Data Collection Strategies in VLAs.
+Figure: Taxonomy of Efficient Data Collection Strategies in VLAs.
 This figure illustrates the primary approaches under efficient data collection, encompassing human-in-the-loop, simulated, reusability-oriented, self-driven, and augmentative techniques for scalable acquisition of high-quality robotic datasets while minimizing resource overhead.

 @misc{yu2025efficientvlassurvey,